 I'm a paragraph.
 Click here to add your own text and edit me.
 I’m a great place for you to tell a story and let your users know a little more about you.

-is to create a Sustainable and Just Food System that:
+is to create a Sustainable and Just Community that:

 promotes Food Equity;